About Us

 Robert J. McGrath, Membership Secretary

-1. Jim Henderson Says:
+1. Jim Henderson says:

 Hi, Do I need to register for Researching Genealogical Resources in Ireland Long-Distance?
 I sent you an email a few weeks ago but it bounced back.
 You may want to add a contact number or email address to the website & blog.